What a governance wrapper actually looks like

 What is running

-Fourteen APIs registered in Gravitee, several Docker containers and three deployment options: local via Docker Compose, an Azure VM and an AKS cluster with horizontal pod autoscaling.
-The core pieces:
+Fourteen APIs registered in Gravitee 4.10.7, several Docker containers and three deployment options: local via Docker Compose, an Azure VM and an AKS cluster with horizontal pod autoscaling.
+The demo was built against 4.10.7.
+The governance patterns described here are stable across recent major versions; check the changelog for any policy API changes if upgrading.

-The agents.
-Two Python A2A agents.
+The agents: two Python A2A agents.
 The main stations agent handles the conversational loop, tool discovery and LLM calls.
 It delegates sea conditions queries to a specialist weather agent via an agent-to-agent call.
 Both agents talk to each other through the gateway, not directly.
-That means every hop is governed and logged.
+Every hop is governed and logged.

-The gateway.
-Gravitee 4.10.7 sitting in front of everything.
+The gateway: Gravitee sitting in front of everything.
 Every API call, every LLM request, every agent-to-agent communication goes through it.
 This is the governance wrapper.
 It enforces rate limits, screens payloads for injection patterns, runs the toxicity classifier and caches responses.

-The event layer.
-Redpanda (Kafka-compatible) running live streams: lifeboat launches polling every 30 seconds from the RNLI's public feed and sea conditions published by the weather agent on demand.
-A separate enrichment agent subscribes to the launches topic, calls the weather agent for each launch and publishes enriched events.
-This runs autonomously with no user trigger.
+The event layer: Redpanda -- a Kafka-compatible event streaming platform -- running live streams.
+Lifeboat launches poll every 30 seconds from the RNLI's public operational feed.
+Sea conditions are published by the weather agent on demand.
+A separate enrichment agent subscribes to the launches topic, calls the weather agent for each launch and publishes enriched events autonomously.

 The governance layer in detail